poliorcetics/named-arguments-rfc/04-other-languages.md

 Source: [Rosetta code]

-## Structured records
+## Named arguments through direct types

 This section is for languages that do not have *named arguments* directly but can use external types to emulate them.
+Pretty much all languages can do that so this section is only for languages that do **not** have named arguments directly.

 An example in `C`: